eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 -->
     interface List<out Element> { ... }

-We say that Ceylon supports _principal instantiation inheritance_.
+We say that Ceylon features _principal instantiation inheritance_.
 Even the following code is legal:

 <!-- try: -->